c00u7o/Customer-Segmentation-RFM-Analysis/README.md

   • Loyalty Program Success: An assessment of the loyalty program on customer retention and sales.
   • Regional Comparisons: An evaluation of sales and orders by region.

+Data Structure & Initial Checks

+Elist's database as seen below consists of four tables: fefe,fefe,fefe and fefe with a total row count of 100,000 records.

+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
+The SQL queries utilized to inspect and perform quality checks can be found here(link).

+Executive Summary
+  Overview of Findiing s